raky452/ai/README.md

 # ai
-Creating this repo for saving my work on AI and ML models
+Creating this repo for saving my work on AI and ML models <br />
-#ai/reinforcement
+#ai/reinforcement <br />
 -QLearningModel -> This uses openAI gym pacakge to train and generate model.